sebaiturravaldes/heic-to-jpg/README.md

 # HEIC to JPG Converter

-This Node.js script converts all HEIC images in the `images` folder to JPG format, saving the results in the `jpg` output folder.
+This Node.js script converts all HEIC images in the `heic` folder to JPG format, saving the results in the `jpg` output folder.

 ## Features
 - Converts all `.heic` files in the input directory to `.jpg`.